Preview: Hornets set to complete season series with Magic

 CHA: LaMelo Ball (ankle surgery), OUT; Cody Martin (knee soreness), OUT; PJ Washington (foot strain), DOUBTFUL.

-ORL: Jonathan Isaac (hamstring), OUT.
+ORL: Jonathan Isaac (adductor surgery), OUT.

 Coming off their first loss in over a week, the Charlotte Hornets play host to the Orlando Magic with a chance to even the season series at two wins apiece.